Website Traffic Analysis: How to Understand Your Visitors

 Social Media

-Traffic from platforms like Twitter/X, LinkedIn, Facebook, or Reddit.
-Social traffic often arrives in spikes around specific posts.
-Track which platforms send visitors who actually engage with your content versus those who bounce immediately.
+Traffic from Twitter/X, LinkedIn, Facebook, or Reddit.
+Social traffic often arrives in spikes around specific posts — track which platforms send visitors who actually engage.

 Paid / Campaign Traffic